The company doctor takes care of occupational health care in your organization.

 The occupational health service has fundamentally an advisory function in the areas of occupational safety and health promotion.
 The occupational health service assists companies in fulfilling the legally required medical preventive measures towards the staff.

-The Occupational Safety Act (ASiG) provides that the occupational health service should be appointed when the operational hazards or the size of the company requires it.
+The Occupational Safety and Health Act provides that the occupational health service should be appointed when the operational hazards or the size of the company requires it.
 Which extent a medical consultation should have, results from the UVV for company doctors and specialists for industrial safety.
 All regulations are listed there.
 For companies with fewer than ten employees, medical care is regulated without fixed assignments.

 Only physicians who either have a specialist training in occupational medicine or an additional qualification in occupational medicine are eligible for occupational medical checkups.